-[UPDATE: I wrote an updated review of Disney World apps on March 12, 2014.]
-Sorry that it has been somewhat quiet on iPhone J.D. for the past week, but my wife and I took our son (age 7) and daughter (age 5) to Disney World for their first time.
+[UPDATE: This post is now somewhat out of date.
+However, I wrote an updated review of Disney World apps on March 12, 2014, and further updated that post on January 21, 2015] Sorry that it has been somewhat quiet on iPhone J.D. for the past week, but my wife and I took our son (age 7) and daughter (age 5) to Disney World for their first time.
 It was an amazing trip, although I'm still tired from five days of walking around.
 Although I've been to Disney World before, one thing that was new this time was the ability to use an iPhone app to enhance the trip.
 There are a lot of these apps in the App Store, but I had difficulty finding good, recent reviews to help me select the best one.
 So for any of you who plan to head there yourself, here are the apps that I found the most useful during our trip.

 Before talking about specific apps, there were three features that I found most useful for any Disney World app.
 First, it was useful to have a good map that is clear and easy to understand and that can quickly show you where you are located on the map.
 It is so useful to be able to take your iPhone out of your pocket, tap the app icon, tap the location services arrow to find yourself on the map, and then instantly understand where you are located so you can figure out the best way to get to the next attraction, restaurant, etc. A map on the iPhone is must easier to use than a paper map because the iPhone quickly shows you your current location in the park.